Blog

 claris filemaker developer tool directory.

-The rest of this guide assumes you have a basic understanding of using the Terminal on Mac or Command Line on Windows / Linux.
+You can also download this tool directly from Claris, and use locally in any filepath.
 After downloading the tool, open your terminal and go to the file directory where the tool is located, then run ./FMDeveloperTool.
 If successful, you should see the following message.

 filemaker developer tool terminal.